mekhiC123/capstone-project-design-exemplar/README.md

 [Milestone 1 Details](https://github.com/cis-famu/capstone-project-design-exemplar/blob/main/milestone-1.md)

 ## Milestone 2
-In this milestone, we are formalizing our project idea by creating our project charter and conducting a SWOT analysis.
-We also create out high-level budget and time estimates.
+In this milestone we continue with planning actives.
+We outline our tasks using a workbreak down structure, network diagram and gnatt chart.
+We begin to document user requirements by creating a detailed requirements list and use cases.
+We also evaluate similar systems, and highlight external APIs that will be integrated.
 [Milestone 2 Details](https://github.com/cis-famu/capstone-project-design-exemplar/blob/main/milestone-2.md)

 ## Milestone 3